Integral action for bilinear systems with application to counter current heat exchanger: Output Feedback Regulation

 However, even though this simple open loop controller ensures the regulation objective $\lim_{t\to\infty}e(t) = 0$, such an approach is not robust in the presence of model parameter uncertainties (i.e. small variations of the matrices $A,B,C,b,E$).

 As a consequence, our goal is to design an integral-action based strategy in order to robustly regulate the output $e$ to zero, while maintaining all the trajectories bounded.
-In particular, the overall feedback takes the form:
+In particular, {we look for a feedback of the form:}

-where $\phi$ is a function which depends on $z$ and may also depend on $x$ or an estimate of $x$ depending on the proposed scenario.
-It is worth highlighting that if the closed-loop trajectories of \eqref{eq:bi_linear_system}, \eqref{eq:bi_integral_action}, reach any equilibrium $(\xss,\zss)$, on such an equilibrium the regulation objective $e=0$ is necessarily achieved thanks to the effect of the integral action, see, e.g. \cite{Astolfi2017}.
-It is worth recalling that such an integral action is also necessary if robustness to small perturbations is sought, see, e.g. \cite{hepburn1984structurally}.
+where $\phi$ {is a function which can depend only on $z$ and the measured outputs $y$.} It is worth highlighting that if the closed-loop trajectories of \eqref{eq:bi_linear_system}, \eqref{eq:bi_integral_action}, reach any equilibrium $(\xss,\zss)$, on such an equilibrium the regulation objective $e=0$ is necessarily achieved thanks to the effect of the integral action, see, e.g. \cite{Astolfi2017}. {Furthermore, the use of integral action} is also necessary if robustness to small perturbations is sought, see, e.g. \cite{hepburn1984structurally}.

-In the forthcoming sections we consider 3 different type of regulators.
-First, we consider a state-feedback law based on a forwarding-based approach, which will allows for more flexibility in terms of gain choices.
-In this case, we will consider a state-feedback law of the form $\phi(x,z)$.
-Next, an output feedback law in which the state $x$ is replaced by an estimate $\hat x$ provided by an observer will be considered and we will consider a function $\phi(\hat x,z)$.
-Finally, we will show that by strengthening the Assumption~\ref{ass:standing_assumption} it is also possible to build a very simple integral feedback control law, that is a feedback of the form $\phi(z)$.